Data Protection Notice

 If a data subject wishes to exercise their rights on the basis of the Data Protection Act, cf. section 7 of this Data Protection Notice, or if the person has questions on the Bank’s processing of personal data, they are encouraged to contact the Bank.
 The Bank can be contacted by e-mail at arionbanki@arionbanki.is or by calling 444 7000.

-The Bank has also appointed a special Data Protection Officer in accordance with the Data Protection Act.
+The Bank, pension funds managed by the Bank and Stefnir, have also appointed a special Data Protection Officer in accordance with the Data Protection Act.
 The role of this person includes monitoring compliance with the Data Protection Act, acting as the Bank’s contact with the Data Protection Agency and answering queries from people the Bank is processing data on.
 The Data Protection Officer can be contacted by e-mail at personuvernd@arionbanki.is.

 Suðurlandsvegi 3